LA1975/Notes-Mad/README.md

 ### Future ideas:
 - add pomodoro timer for tasks export data for productivity tracking
-- incorporate into Kandban board style
+- incorporate into Kanban board style
 - drag and drop functionality
-- ability to change note colour scheme
+- the ability to change note colour scheme
-- make paper look more curled
+- make the paper look more curled
-- keep formating from note textarea
+- keep formatting from note textarea
-- add labels for note criteria with ability to search/filter by label
+- add labels for note criteria with the ability to search/filter by label
 - add set due date feature

 ## Installation Instructions